Look-Ahead Reasoning on Learning Platforms: Introduction

 \subsection{Our contributions}

-We study look-ahead reasoning on learning platforms---user behavior that anticipates the actions of others in the population---by characterizing how it reshapes learning dynamics and equilibria.
+We characterize how look-ahead reasoning---user behavior that anticipates the actions of others in the population---reshapes learning dynamics and equilibria on learning platforms.
 We begin with selfish agents, who act independently but strategically account for the other agents' responses to the deployment of a predictive model.
 We then turn to coordinated behavior, where agents act jointly and strategically leverage their influence on the learner.
+Finally, contrasting the two settings allows us to characterize the benefits and limitations of coordination on learning platforms.

 To capture agents who selfishly aim to outsmart their peers, we formalize the concept of \emph{level-$k$} thinking~\citep{nagel95} from behavioral economics in the context of learning systems.
 Level-$k$ thinking captures different depths of strategic thought: a level-$k$ thinker acts assuming they are ``one step ahead'' of all other individuals in the population, who are level-$(k-1)$ thinkers.
 A level-$0$ thinker is non-strategic.
 Higher levels $k$ are defined recursively.
 In our setup, actions are determined by hallucinating the data distribution resulting from the assumed behavior of other agents and best-responding to the predictive model it induces.
 We study the dynamics of repeatedly retraining a model acting on a population of level-$k$ thinkers.
 We show that ``deeper'' thinking achieved for larger $k$ accelerates the learning dynamics, while resulting in the \emph{same} equilibrium solution, no matter the depth of thinking.